 The recipe calls for dark brown sugar rather than light (or a mix of the two) and pastry or cake flour rather than all-purpose.
 The picture above was made with cake flour, while the picture below was made with Bob’s Red Mill whole wheat pastry flour.
 For the butter I like using European style, but regular unsalted butter works just fine.
 Both cookies in the photos were made with store brand butter.

-Right now this is probably my favorite chocolate chip cookie recipe, and I do hope you try it.
-Unfortunately, there’s a catch — you really need a scale.
-You can get by without one, but the cookies might not be exactly the same.
-Or maybe they’ll be better without the scale.
-Who knows?
-I’m just emphasizing that I used the weights rather than the volumes so for accuracy it’s better to weigh major ingredients like flour and brown sugar.
+For this recipe you really need a scale.
+You can get by without one, but the cookies might not be exactly the same, as I used the weights rather than the volumes.
+For accuracy it is always better to weigh major ingredients like flour and brown sugar.